hydrastro/shuf/README.md

 # shuf
-a simple implementation of shuf\
+A simple implementation of shuf.\
-it prints a random line of a given file.
+It prints a random line of a given file.

 ## Compilation